MiniFate/MiniFate/_chapters/03-character-creation.md

 <!-- TODO: This paragraph is clunky but important.
 Rewrite. -->

-PCs in MiniFate are mechanically simple but narratively diverse.
+PCs in {GameName} are mechanically simple but narratively diverse.
 Starting PCs have of two aspects---their Concept and Trouble---and a set of skills.
 All PCs have three Stress Boxes, three Consequences, and a Refresh of two.
 Aspects and Skills are covered in depth later. <!-- TODO are they? -->